analytixncs/naviga-analytics-docs/docs/informer/informer-sample-reports.md

 *However*, the fields that contain the information you **need** for the Powerscripts in the final dataset can simply be **copied and pasted from the dataset.**  These are:

 - **Final Condense Multi Valued Expression** - Used in the HNP Security dataset to convert multivalued fields to a string of values.

+  > NOTE: There may be some MV fields that need additional processing and this will take place in the Flow step during the final report build.
 - **Final Alias Array** - Used in the HNP Security dataset to the field array will tell us the fields in the mapping to process.
 - **Final Field Label Expression** - **NOT USED** in the final dataset, but for informational purposes, you could use this code to **update the label of fields** with descriptions.
 - **Final Object Map Pair** - --**NOT USED**-- The key/value pairs will be extracted and used to create a lookup object in the **naviga.securityMapLookup** saved function